KatharaFramework/Megalos-CNI/README.md

 This plugin creates pure L2 LANs distributed across different worker nodes using VXLAN.

-### If you want to use Kathara with Megalos Manager without any changes, you should only download the `kathara-daemonset.yml` file.

 ## Prerequisites

 Before using the `kathara-daemonset`, the [**Multus CNI**](https://github.com/intel/multus-cni) must be deployed in the cluster.